gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/helix_mirroring/known_issues.md

     Unfortunately, the solution is to delete the project, correct the settings in `gitswarm.rb`, and then re-create the project.

+*   Helix Mirroring stops working when a GitSwarm project contains commits that contain only tags and no file changes.

 *   The following error can be displayed when Git Swarm is attempting to connect to a remote Helix Git Fusion server (running on Centos/RHEL 6.6+) over SSH, as part of mirroring setup on the `Create Project`